rkt/rkt/Documentation/configuration.md

 ##### Description and examples

 This version of `dockerAuth` configuration specifies two additional
-fields: `indices` and `credentials`.
+fields: `registries` and `credentials`.

-The `indices` field is an array of strings describing docker indices for which following credentials should be used.
-A short list of popular docker indices is below.
+The `registries` field is an array of strings describing docker registries for which following credentials should be used.
+A short list of popular docker registries is below.
 This field has to be specified and cannot be empty.

-`credentials` field holds the necessary data to authenticate against docker index.
+`credentials` field holds the necessary data to authenticate against docker registry.
 This field has to be specified and cannot be empty.

-Currently docker indices only support basic HTTP authentication, so `credentials` field has two subfields - `user` and `password`.
+Currently docker registries only support basic HTTP authentication, so `credentials` field has two subfields - `user` and `password`.
 These fields have to be specified and cannot be empty.

-Some popular docker indices:
+Some popular docker registries:
-* index.docker.io (this is is used when no docker index is specified in URL, like in `docker://redis`)
+* index.docker.io (this is is used when no docker registry is specified in URL, like in `docker://redis`)
 * quay.io
 * gcr.io